leabstrait/python-course/exercises.md

     print(len(numbers))
     ```

-5. encrypt the message with Caesar Cipher
-    #### WIP

-6. find the number of lines in the file
+5. find the number of lines in the file
     ```python
     count = 0
     with open('exercises.org') as fp: